Hierarchical Generation and Design of Tree-Codes for Resource-Efficient Loss-Tolerant Quantum Communications: Main concepts and results

 where $T_\text{LTC}$ is the overall time needed for generating the LTC and $\gamma$ is a loss rate.
 Previous proposals for deterministically generating LTCs are affected by this issue~\cite{economou_prx,HANNES_PRX,ZHAN_PRL}.
 Importantly, dedicated studies have found that the impact of the loss-enhancement above is significant~\cite{ECONOMOU_PERFORMANCE}, affecting specially the number of photons needed for correcting the losses, the required coherence of the emitters, and the communication rate.
-Nevertheless, efficient top-to-bottom generation has remained elusive so far~\footnote{We note that in principle photonic graph states can be emitted with any ordering with the protocols in Ref.~\cite{li2022photonic}, but for the case of LTCs this comes to the significant prize of employing a very large overhead in the number of ancillary qubits.}. \\ Here, we harness a series of novel methods for designing an efficient protocol, that achieves \emph{top-to-bottom} generation in the paradigm described above.
+Although arbitrary photonic orderings can in principle be achieved with existing protocols~\cite{li2022photonic}, their application to LTCs would require a prohibitive overhead in the number of ancillary qubits.
+In contrast, our approach only makes use of one single emitter qubit.
+Finally, we note that the protocol in Ref.~\cite{ZHAN_PRL}, which is similar to some constructions presented below, could not natively allow for efficient hierarchical generation, as the native operation (an emitter-photon gate based on coherent feedback) only allows for the creation of one matter-photon entanglement bond per step.
+In contrast, below we will elaborate on methods that allow the creation of two all-photonic entanglement bonds per step; as we will show, this is sufficient to natively implement hierarchical generation. \\ Here, we harness a series of novel methods for designing an efficient protocol, that achieves \emph{top-to-bottom} generation in the paradigm described above.
 We then analyze the performance in loss-correction and long-distance quantum communication, assuming common quantum repeater schemes~\cite{HANNES_PRX}; our results are summarized in Fig.~\ref{fig_1}(c), where we report several improvements with respect to current approaches (note that, in the figure, the improvements due to top-to-bottom generation are combined with those discussed in the following paragraph).
 We broadly present these results in a later section.